 Are you planning to take up an SBI personal loan to meet an urgent financial need?
 If yes, you need to make sure of your EMI pay-outs ahead of time and make a logical decision about the amount of loan and tenure.
 In the following sections we will discuss key features of an SBI personal loan EMI including its calculation method, EMI options of payments, factors affecting the EMI amount, late payment charges and more.

 Personal Loan EMI is a constant amount that you pay monthly to the State Bank of India towards repayment of loan taken.
 The EMI is paid every month on a fixed day of every month till your Personal Loan is fully paid off.

-SBI Personal Loan EMI consists of principal payment and the part of interest payment.
+SBI Personal Loan EMI consists of a principal payment and part of interest payment.
 In the initial years, the principal part on loan is lesser than the principal part.
 The EMI remains fixed during the entire repayment period.
 However, the interest component on loan in every EMI keeps decreasing while principal component undergoes the vice versa of it i.e., it keeps increasing.

 As mentioned, the EMI on a personal loan remains constant throughout the repayment period.
 But in the rare case that it does, the reasons for it are only 2, they are:

 When the rate of interest alters on a floating rate personal loan.